AltaArts/Gimp_Integration--Prism-Plugin/README.md

 ## **Usage**
-A Prism functions are utilized from a Prism menu in Gimp's UI.
+Prism functions are accessed through the Prism menu in the top bar of Gimp's UI.
+The communication server must be started before Prism functions may be executed.
+This opens a socket port between Prism and the Gimp integrtion only, and no data is communicated outside the local computer.

+Default executable:

+Messages / logging:
+Messages can be displayed several ways, with several levels of detail.
+Viewing logfile.
+Changing location.
+Details: Log Only, Minimal, All.
+Messages in lower status bar vs Error console.

+Saving versions:

+Exporting images:

+Socket Port: